TABLE OF CONTENTS

 If you’re at least 65 or have a qualifying disability, you may be eligible to receive Medicare, the federal government’s health care program for seniors and the disabled.

-A Medicare Supplement Insurance Plan is a great way to deal with the extra costs associated with Original Medicare.
+A Medicare Supplement Insurance plan (Medigap) is a great way to deal with the extra costs associated with Original Medicare.
 It covers deductibles, copayments, and coinsurance.
-It can also provide coverage if you’re traveling outside the United States.
-However, it doesn’t cover vision, hearing, or dental, nor does it cover any long-term care costs.
-A Medicare Supplement Insurance Plan doesn’t work with a Medicare Advantage Plan.
+It can also provide coverage if you’re traveling outside the U.S. It doesn’t cover vision, hearing, or dental, nor does it cover any long-term care costs.
+Medigap doesn’t work with a Medicare Advantage Plan.

 If you need help with Medicare, there are resources in Texas that can provide guidance.

 The Texas Health Information, Counseling, and Advocacy Program provides resources for Medicare beneficiaries, their families, or their caregivers.
 You get free, unbiased, and confidential counseling about a wide range of Medicare issues and other health care options available.